-- Actions that do not affect black cockatoo habitat or individuals. - Actions whose impacts occur outside the modelled distribution of the three black cockatoos
+- · Actions that do not affect black cockatoo habitat or individuals. - Actions whose impacts occur outside the modelled distribution of the three black cockatoos

-Given the presence of only one habitat tree, the absence of any actual breeding hollows, limited, low quality foraging habitat and no identified roost trees, no criteria listed in the referral guidelines will be compromised by clearing of vegetation within the project area.
+Given the presence of only three habitat trees, the absence of any actual breeding hollows, the limited extent of foraging habitat and no identified roost trees, no criteria listed in the referral guidelines will be compromised by clearing of vegetation within the project area.
 As such the DotEE would not consider the proposed removal of these trees to be a "controlled action".

-This conclusion is based on the small number of trees involved, the fact that none would have ever been used as actual breeding habitat by black cockatoos, the location of the trees adjacent to a road in an existing light industrial area and the total absence of quality foraging habitat in the immediate vicinity.
+This conclusion is based on the small number of trees involved, the fact that none would have ever been used as actual breeding habitat by black cockatoos, the location of the trees adjacent to a road in an existing light industrial area and the limited extent of quality foraging habitat.
 It is therefore considered highly unlikely that the clearing of the vegetation in question would have a "significant impact" on the status of any species of black cockatoo frequenting the area.